 This will help with weed control in flower beds.
 It blocks the sunlight to the soil and reduces the need for weed control maintenance.
 Check with your local nursery for plant suggestions for your area.
 Also, designing a flower bed with mass plantings of perennials or mature plants will block the sunlight on the soil and keep weeds from sprouting.

-5. Using a pre-emergent herbicide over the area to prevent the sprouting of weeds is another choice for weed control in flower beds.
+5. Using a pre-emergent herbicide over the area to prevent the sprouting of weeds.

 The area needs to be cleared of weeds first; then the granules can be spread.
 It acts as a chemical barrier over the soil’s surface to inhibit weeds sprouting.
 Read the manufacturer’s directions for best results.

 6. A post-emergent herbicide can be used on weeds that are established.

 It should be sprayed on the surface of the weed.
 Be sure to protect your other plants from drift by holding a piece of cardboard over them.
 Follow the manufacturer’s directions for best results.

 7. Mulching is one of the best ways to inhibit weed growth.

 One of the most successful methods for weed control in flower beds is mulching over a barrier.
 This process blocks sunlight.
 That inhibits weed growth and helps retain moisture.
 If made from an organic matter it will also decompose and give nutrients back to the soil.